Shanya-Sahu/Apna-Dabba/readme.txt

               customers are protected and the customer also gets access to view his data using user I'd and password.
 Due to this it becomes very easy for the owner to manage the tiffin service.

+              THIS WEBSITE IS COMPLETE RESPONSIVE FOR TABLET AND MOBILE VIEW.